Please read this entire document carefully before beginning your exam!

 You have 3 hours and 45 minutes to complete the exam.

-There are three wireless access points available to attack:
+There are three network scenarios available to attack.

 You are required to write a professional report describing your exploitation process for each target.
 You must document all of your attacks including all steps, commands issued, and console output in the form of a penetration test report.
 Your documentation should be thorough enough that your attacks can be replicated step-by-step by a technically competent reader.